 Why Do Serranos Turn Red?

-While store bought serranos are almost always a deep green color, they are actually not fully ripe until they are red.
-Serranos, as well as jalapenos and bell peppers, turn red when ripened.
+While store bought serranos are almost always a deep green color, they are not fully ripe until they are red.
+Serranos, as well as jalapeños and bell peppers, turn red when ripened.

 The reason for this is perfectly natural – all ripe peppers change color!
-Most peppers begin as a pale green, changing to a deeper green, and finally to a ripened color.
+Most peppers begin as a pale green or yellow, changing to a deeper green, and finally to a ripened color.
 Most peppers will turn red, but some turn yellow, mustard, brown, orange and even purple!

 Are red serranos hotter?